bitrise-io/devcenter/_articles/en/monitoring/getting-started-with-trace.md

    By default, both values are Environment Variables which are created and stored at the creation of the app.
 5. Run a build!

 If all went well, Trace will track application data.
-Let’s talk about how to analyze that data that Trace provides!
+Let’s talk about how to analyze that data that Trace provides!"%}

 ## Analyzing application performance